-Reclaim - Once you've run markForCollection, FDC/MGC, or epoch garbage collection, you can run Reclaim GcGems to reclaim pages that contain either dead or shadow objects.
-When there are a high number of objects needing to be reclaimed, you can run multiple Reclaim GcGems simultaneously, as many as one Reclaim GcGem for each extent in your repository.
-For details about reclaiming pages, see page 332.
+Reclaim - Once you've run markForCollection, FDC/MGC, or epoch garbage collection, the Reclaim Gem will reclaim pages that contain either dead or shadow objects.
+When there are a high number of objects needing to be reclaimed, you may increase the number of sessions under the Reclaim Gem.
+For details about reclaiming pages, see page 253.